bbauska/Coursera-Bootstrap/readme.md

 A card is a very versatile component that allows us to display content like this.

-Let\'s continue with this exercise, adding in another card to this web page.
+Let&apos;s continue with this exercise, adding in another card to this web page.

-Let\'s now again go back to our aboutus.html page.
+Let&apos;s now again go back to our aboutus.html page.

-And right below the card that we have already added previously, I\'m going to add in another div with the class "col-12" here.
+And right below the card that we have already added previously, I&apos;m going to add in another div with the class "col-12" here.

-And then, inside this div, I\'m going to construct another card here to display some additional information.
+And then, inside this div, I&apos;m going to construct another card here to display some additional information.

 Inside this div, I will construct a card with the class "card card-body bg-light."

-You\'ll see that I am applying both the card and the card-body to the same div here.
+You&apos;ll see that I am applying both the card and the card-body to the same div here.

 Which means that this particular card is not going to have any card